pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 ## Signal

-Sends lightweight notifications to subscribers of a channel.
+signal() sends a lightweight signal to all subscribers of a channel.

-- Default payload limit: 64 bytes (payload only).
-Contact support to increase.
+- Payload size limit: 64 bytes (payload only).
+Contact support for larger needs.

 ### Method(s)